Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 • Your eyes should be open and facing the camera

-• Avoid exaggerated or emotive expressions such as smiles or frowns
+• Avoid exaggerated or emotive expressions – no smiling or frowning

 Example: